Roger Brown (basketball, born 1942): Later life and death

 During his basketball career, at the suggestion of his attorney, Brown ran for Indianapolis City-County Council in 1971 as a Republican and won, becoming the first pro athlete in the state to hold public office.
 During that time, he also served as a deputy coroner for Marion County and a sheriff's horse patrolman.
 He served on the city council from 1972 to 1976.
 He later served as an sheriff's honorary deputy in Marion County.

+On January 29, 1985, Brown was announced as the head coach for the Evansville Thunder of the Continental Basketball Association (CBA).
+He accumulated a 32–25 record during his two seasons in the position.

-He is the father of seven children.
-Roger Jr., Stacie Hicks, Rodney, Malissa Brown, Gayle Brown, Destiny Brown and Roger.
+Brown is the father of seven children.
+Roger Jr., Stacey Brown Hicks, Rodney, Malissa Brown, Gayle Brown, Destiny Brown and Roger.
 He was diagnosed with colon cancer in 1996 and died the following year.
 His funeral procession was led to the cemetery by the sheriff's horse patrol, which included his teammate Mel Daniels.
 A fund was established in his name to assist with his medical expenses.
 When he died, the fund (now called the Roger Brown Legacy Fund) was modified to assist former teammates in need.
 He is buried in Indianapolis at Crown Hill Cemetery.

 Even in his later years, Brown had no hard feelings about Dayton, stating his love for the university in an interview.
 In 2019, the University of Dayton announced that annual residency would be created in honor of Brown.
 The Roger Brown Residency in Social Justice, Writing and Sport is described as "an opportunity for a distinguished writer to engage the University and wider Dayton community in a conversation about the intersections of athletics, literature, and justice."